mendix/docs/content/en/docs/appstore/widgets/combobox.md

 * **Selection Method** – configures the behavior for selecting options
     * **Checkbox** – displays a checkbox on the left side of each option.
 Selected items will be marked by check marks.
     * **Row click** – each selected item will be filtered out from the displayed options.
 Items can deselected by clicking the **X** button on each of the displayed selected items.
-* **Show selected item as** – you can choose to display selected items as labels with **X** buttons which allow those items to be un-selected (shown at the top of this screenshot), or as simple comma-separated text (shown at the bottom):
+* **Show selected item as** – you can choose to display selected items as labels with **X** buttons which allow those items to be deselected (shown at the top of this screenshot), or as simple comma-separated text (shown at the bottom):

     {{< figure src="/attachments/appstore/widgets/combobox/combobox-showselected.png" alt="Show selected item as list or labels examples" >}}
     {{% alert color="info" %}}The **Show selected item as** property is only available for the **Checkbox** selection method without custom content.{{% /alert %}}